 The effect of this declaration is to require Airservices Australia to notify the ACCC of proposed increases in the prices charged for these services.
 The ACCC is responsible for assessing proposals by Airservices Australia to increase charges for these services.

 See: Airports & aviation projects for Airservices Australia price notifications.

 Since 1 July 2002 the only airport services subject to prices notification under Part VIIA of the Act and price caps are regional air services at Sydney Airport.

-Aeronautical services and facilities provided by Sydney airport to regional air services are declared under Declaration no. 94 which commenced on 1 July 2016 and ceases on 30 June 2019.
-Declaration no. 94 replaces the previous Declaration no. 93.
+Aeronautical services and facilities provided by Sydney airport to regional air services are declared under Competition and Consumer (Price Notifications—Aeronautical Services to NSW Regional Airlines) Declaration 2019, which commences on 1 July 2019 and ceases on 30 June 2022.
+This Declaration replaces the previous Declaration no. 94.
 This means that Sydney Airport must provide a price notification to the ACCC prior to increasing its prices for those services.

-In undertaking its assessment of price notifications provided by Sydney Airport, the ACCC is directed by a direction made under section 95ZH of the Act to give special consideration to the Government’s policy.
+In undertaking its assessment of price notifications provided by Sydney Airport, the ACCC follows a direction made under section 95ZH of the Act to give special consideration to the Government’s policy.

 See: Airports & aviation projects for Sydney Airport price notifications.